Hyle-org/devhub-hyle/docs/developers/using-the-cli/your-first-smart-contract.md

 You can use [any zkVM or proving scheme supported by Hylé](../../roadmap/supported-proving-schemes.md).

-For this example, we'll assume you're using the RISC Zero Collatz Conjecture program, which can be found [here](https://github.com/Hyle-org/collatz-conjecture).
+For this example, we'll assume you're using the [RISC Zero Collatz Conjecture program](https://github.com/Hyle-org/collatz-conjecture).
 See the [Collatz example in depth](../examples/collatz-example-in-depth.md) page for more details.

 <!--TODO: specify transaction format, ABI, etc.-->